- Organization Overview

 NIH training grant supports device innovation at UCSF

 BTS awarded five-year grant

-By Stacy Kim and Richard Barg and with Katherine Krebs / Tue Jun 6, 2017
+By Stacy Kim, Richard Barg, and Katherine Krebs / Tue Jun 6, 2017

 The National Institute of Biomedical Imaging and Bioengineering (NIBIB) has awarded the UCSF Department of Bioengineering & Therapeutic Sciences (BTS) and the UCSF Department of Surgery a five-year interdisciplinary R25 research education grant for its Biodevice Innovation Training Program.

 The grant will fund up to two surgical residents each year with an interest in pursuing translational medicine, medical device development, and entrepreneurship during their dedicated research years.